-Upon request, the Complainant and Respondent may participate in the hearing via on-campus video conferencing provided that all parties, including the Decision Maker(s), are able to see and hear the party or witness answering questions in real-time.
+Upon request, the Complainant and Respondent may participate in the hearing via on-campus video conferencing provided that all parties, including the Decision-Making Panel, are able to see and hear the party or witness answering questions in real-time.

-The Hearing Decision Maker(s), Complainant, Respondent, and their respective advisors will attend the hearing.
-The Title IX investigator, Title IX Coordinator and witnesses will be called to provide testimony if requested by the Hearing Decision Maker(s), parties or their respective advisors.
+The Hearing Officer, Decision Makers, Complainant, Respondent, and their respective advisors will attend the hearing.
+The Title IX investigator, Title IX Coordinator and witnesses will be called to provide testimony if requested by the Decision Makers, parties or their respective advisors.

 If a party does not have an advisor present at the live hearing, the College shall provide without fee or charge to that party, an advisor of the College's choice, who may be, but is not required to be an attorney.
-Neither party may dismiss a College appointed advisor.